Production of Sriracha Hot Sauce Suspended Due To Climate Crisis

 Mexico, the country where Huy Fong sources its star ingredient, has run out of red chillies thanks to climate change.

-Mexico is going through a drought that caused its chilly crop to fail.
+Mexico is going through a [[drought::A water shortage caused by the absence of rainfall.]] that caused its chilly crop to fail.
 Extreme weather conditions have also lowered the quality of Mexico’s chillies, resulting in further shortages.

 No red chillies equals no Sriracha, sadly.